-The repercussion on the idea of a vaccine was extremely negative among the population, as nobody wanted to put the disease virus inside their bodies.
+The repercussion of the idea of a vaccine was extremely negative among the population, as nobody wanted to put the disease virus inside their bodies.
 Faced with this situation, to contain the growing number of deaths, Congress passes a law making vaccination mandatory.

 After that, the Brazilian health brigades began to enter the houses to vaccinate people by force, which ended up giving rise to the Revolt of the Vaccine, a popular riot that took place between 10 and 16 November 1904 in the city of Rio de Janeiro, then capital of Brazil.
 In the face of intense popular pressure, then-President Rodrigues Alves repealed the vaccine law, which is no longer mandatory.
-However, anyone who wanted to work, study, or get married needed to be vaccinated.
+However, anyone who wanted to work, study or get married needed to be vaccinated.

 Over time, the number of contaminated people drops absurdly, and so people start to look for health centers voluntarily.
 Shortly thereafter, there was no longer any case of smallpox.
-Then, in 1907, Oswaldo Cruz received in Germany the most important hygiene and public health award of the time, competing with more than 120 competitors from all over the world, and he was recognized as a genius even by the press, who previously criticized him.
+Then, in 1907, Oswaldo Cruz received Germany the most important hygiene and public health award of the time, competing with more than 120 competitors from all over the world, and he was recognized as a genius even by the press, who previously criticized him.

 Health care during the Coronavirus season in Brazil

 The main recommendations for preventing coronavirus are strongly linked to hygiene and basic sanitation, something also related to the date we celebrate today.
-However, washing your hands and face frequently, making use of gel alcohol and practicing social detachment, are not available to many residents of communities and peripheries of Brazilian cities, especially in terms of hygiene.
+However, washing your hands and face frequently, making use of gel alcohol, and practicing social detachment, are not available to many residents of communities and peripheries of Brazilian cities, especially in terms of hygiene.

 This happens because, in most Brazilian households, the water supply is intermittent, when in fact it exists.
 Unfortunately, this situation should increase the vulnerability of people who do not have access to drinking water, to the coronavirus pandemic in Brazil.

-Recent research has also found the presence of the new coronavirus in sewers, and in at least two states reveal deficiencies in basic sanitation in the country, where at least 48% of people currently live without adequate water treatment.
+Recent research has also found the presence of the new coronavirus in sewers, and in at least two states revealing deficiencies in basic sanitation in the country, where at least 48% of people currently live without adequate water treatment.
 However, it has not yet been proven that there is a fecal-oral transmission of the new coronavirus, requiring a set of research to think about what this fecal-oral transmission would be like.
-Still, there is already research showing the virus viable in feces.
+Still, there is already research showing the virus is viable in feces.